RGSmirnov/cfg_safety_llm/README.md

 python -m spacy download en_core_web_trf
 ```

-Additionally there is a script for model merging with an example of how it was run inside - `subtrack_models.py`.

 Links to the checkpoints of some of the models (checkpoints are saved in a form of LoRA adapters and can be downloaded from the following link):
 <br> https://drive.google.com/drive/folders/1GVITe6UbLT_puTPM2B2BaLA6oAMpVv2a?usp=sharing
 <br>In the folder there are 4 archives: `out_llama_orpo` with each epoch checkpoints of Model-sub-lora-cfg; `out_llama_orpo_nocfg` with each epoch checkpoints of Model-sub-lora; `out_llama_orpo_comp` with each epoch checkpoints of Model-ch-lora-cfg; `out_llama_orpo_comp_nocfg` with each epoch checkpoints of Model-sub-lora;

-<br> To run data generation or evaluation OpenAI API key and Together.ai API key are required to be set as environment variables `OPENAI_API_KEY` and `TOGETHER_API_KEY` or just inserted in the scripts (for data generation and to MMLU evaluation with the GPT-Judge approach).
+<br> To run evaluation OpenAI API key is required to be set as environment variables `OPENAI_API_KEY` or just inserted in the scripts (for MMLU evaluation with the LLM judge approach).

 # Evaluation